zulqarnainalipk/-EDA-for-Insurance-Charges-Prediction/README.md

 ---

-# 📚 Insurance Charges Prediction Notebook
+# 📚 EDA Insurance Charges Prediction

 ## Introduction
 This notebook aims to predict insurance charges using a linear regression model based on various factors such as age, BMI, smoking status, etc. The dataset contains historical data of an organization's customers, including their characteristics and corresponding insurance charges.